Fellow and Tutor in Ancient History, Merton College, Oxford

 Associate Professor in Ancient History, Faculty of Classics, University of Oxford

-Jonathan Prag took up his post at Oxford in 2005; prior to that he was a lecturer at the University of Leicester (2003-2005).
+Jonathan Prag is Associate Professor of Roman History at the University of Oxford (since 2005); prior to that he was a lecturer at the University of Leicester (2003-2005).
+He currently directs the I.Sicily project, a comprehensive digital corpus of the epigraphy of ancient Sicily (http://sicily.classics.ox.ac.uk), and has recently taken on the editorship of IG XIV.12 (Sicily).
+He has edited volumes on Cicero’s Verrines (2007), Petronius’ Satyrica (2009), and The Hellenistic West (Cambridge 2013), and is currently co-editing the Blackwell Companion to Roman Republican Political Culture.
 His PhD (London, 2004) was on Hellenistic/Roman Sicily, and his research has steadily expanded outward from that point to embrace Sicilian, Roman and Hellenistic epigraphy, Roman imperialism, Punic studies, Cicero, and Roman Republican history in general.
-He is currently directing a project (I.Sicily) to create a complete digital corpus of the epigraphy (on stone) of ancient Sicily, and is about to take up a British Academy mid-career Fellowship to pursue a project on Roman imperialism and complete a monograph on Republican auxiliaries.
-He has edited volumes on Cicero’s Verrines, Petronius’ Satyrica, and The Hellenistic West, and is currently editing the Blackwell Companion to Roman Republican Political Culture.
-He co-directs (with Dr Josephine Crawley Quinn) the Oxford Centre for Phoenician and Punic Studies, is a member of the Symmachia project of the Occidens group, is a Chercheur associé of the French CNRS-funded ANHIMA group (working on a commentary on Cicero’s Verrines), is a member of the Editorial Board for the Journal of Roman Studies, and the UK representative on the Committee of the Association Internationale d’Épigraphie grecque et latine.
+He co-directs (with Dr Josephine Crawley Quinn) the Oxford Centre for Phoenician and Punic Studies, is a member of the Symmachia project of the Occidens group, is a Chercheur associé of the French CNRS-funded ANHIMA group (working on a commentary on Cicero’s Verrines), is a member of the Editorial Board for the Journal of Roman Studies, and is a member of the Faculty of the British School at Rome.

 J.R.W.
 Prag and J. C. Quinn, J.C., eds.
 (2013).
 The Hellenistic West: Rethinking the Ancient Mediterranean.
 Cambridge, Cambridge University Press.